A parallel-in-time Newton's method-based ODE solver: Introduction

 Numerous scientific and engineering applications involve the numerical solution of ordinary differential equations (ODEs).
 In many domains, solution methods must be fast due to real-time operation constraints or the computational demands of numerical solutions.
 This is the case, for example, in optimal control \cite{lewis2012optimal}, filtering and smoothing \cite{sarkka2023bayesian}, reinforcement learning \cite{sutton1998reinforcement}, and weather prediction \cite{lorenz2017deterministic}.
 One way to improve the speed of the solutions is to use parallelization, which has led to the development of various parallel-in-time solvers for ODEs \cite{gander201550}.

 There exist numerous methods to solve ODEs (see, e.g., \cite{butcher2016numerical, hairer1993solving, hairer1996solving}), and most of them rely on a sequential, iterative process involving a nonlinear function.
 Strategies of temporal parallelization have been developed to improve efficiency, which include the Parareal method \cite{lions2001resolution}, multigrid methods \cite{falgout2014parallel, dobrev2017two}, parallel spectral methods \cite{haut2014asymptotic, boyd2001chebyshev}, and exponential integrators \cite{gander2013paraexp}.
 A survey on parallel-in-time methods is available in \cite{gander201550}.
 Among these, the most popular approach is the Parareal algorithm \cite{lions2001resolution}.
 It has been heavily studied \cite{gander2007analysis, jin2025optimizing, gattiglio2024randnet, gattiglio2025prob, gander2025parareal} and extended to fit different problems, including optimal control \cite{gander2020paraopt, mathew2010analysis, maday2013parareal, fang2022parallel}, data assimilation \cite{bhatt2025introducing}, and stochastic differential equations \cite{legoll2020parareal, pentland2023error}.
 In Parareal \cite{lions2001resolution}, a cheap but inaccurate integrator is used to generate a rough solution which is then iteratively improved by using a more expensive but accurate integrator.
-The disadvantage of Parareal is that, at best, it can achieve a square-root complexity \cite{gander2007analysis}, not logarithmic.
+A single-level implementation of Parareal can achieve square-root complexity.
+For multilevel Parareal \cite{rosemeier2024multilevel}, the computational span is given by the total critical path runtime.
+The coarse integrator steps are done sequentially, while the fine integrator only adds complexity through the required Parareal iterations.

 In this paper, we leverage an emerging strategy for realizing temporal parallelization, which involves redefining recursive operations as generalized prefix-sum operations and using parallel associative scan \cite{blelloch1990prefix, blelloch1989scans} for computing them.
 A parallel associative scan is an algorithm that can be used to compute prefix sums for associative operations and associative elements in logarithmic time \cite{blelloch1989scans}.
 Implementations of this strategy already exist in the field of optimal control \cite{sarkka2024temporal, sarkka2022temporal, iacob2025parallel}, filtering and smoothing \cite{yaghoobi2025parallel, yaghoobi2024parallel}, dynamics computation in robotics \cite{yang2017parallel}, sorting algorithms \cite{satish2009designing}, and probabilistic ordinary and partial differential equation solvers \cite{bosch2024parallel, iqbal2024parallel}.